Arturia Microfreak ► 130 custom sounds

 On the downside, all the little quirks and limitations rear their head quite often.
 Mono (monoaural) output, four voices of paraphony, glitchy envelopes, one filter and no effects keeps all those versatile patches in one camp, so to speak.
 I do realize all the things I’ve said so far may sound contradictory, but it’s the best description I can come up with.
 I don’t know what to call the MF sound, but I do know what I would never call it – I would never call it “soft” (as in Prophet-6 or the UDO Super-6) or “hi-fi” (as in Novation Peak / Summit or other FPGA synths).

-I’m going to give you one more analogy: the MF is like an SUV that is equipped with all the vacation gear you can possibly load into it, but the headlights are broken so half of the world’s police won’t let you in to their country.
+I’m going to give you one more analogy: the MF is like an SUV that is equipped with all the vacation gear you can possibly load into it, but the headlights are broken so half of the world’s police won’t let you in to their country (let alone their tourist resorts).
 If you want to pass the checkpoint, an external FX unit will serve as bribe…

 OUTRO